TomNewton1/full_stack_curriculum/README.md

 My **Full Stack curriculum** to learn web development.

-This is a cureated list of courses that aims to cover the fundamentals of web and full stack development.
+This is a cureated list of courses that aims to cover the fundamentals of full stack web development.
 Helpful resources have also been added for supplementary learning.
 Please feel free to star/copy this repository and personalize it to your own learning path.
 This repository was inspired by [Max Demaio](https://github.com/maxwelldemaio?tab=overview&from=2021-05-01&to=2021-05-22)

 ## Learning to learn